cpamp/FizzBuzz.js/readme.md

 #FizzBuzz.js
-An object oriented FizzBuzz implementation.
+An object oriented FizzBuzz implementation for JavaScript.